Burley Park railway station: Facilities

 The station is not staffed and has no ticket office.
 A ticket machine is available on the East side only (direction of Leeds railway station).
 Revenue protection staff are sent to the station to sell tickets at rush hours and when events are held at Headingley stadium.
 Shelters and digital information screens are located on each platform and both have step-free access from the street.
 The station does not operate PERTIS or Promise to Pay machines.
 Due to the close proximity to Leeds, the station is a Penalty fare station.

 Services

-There is a half-hourly daytime service towards Leeds (southbound) and Harrogate/Knaresborough northbound on Mondays to Saturdays (dropping to hourly in the evening).
-Alternate northbound trains continue through to York and additional services run at peak times on weekdays.
-On Sundays there is now a similar frequency to that operated on weekdays (half hourly to Leeds and Harrogate/Knaresborough, hourly beyond to York) since the December 2017 timetable change.
+As of the May 2023 timetable change, there is a half-hourly daytime service southbound towards Leeds and northbound towards Harrogate/Knaresborough/York (dropping to hourly in the evening).
 Due to the number of stops to York it is generally quicker to travel via Leeds when travelling to York, as an express service via Cross Gates and Garforth is then available.

+Intercity services, such as LNER's Azuma pass through the station, but do not call at Burley Park.

+The murder of Deborah Wood

+On 14 January 1996 the body of Deborah Wood was found on a embankment, adjacent to the station, doused in petrol and set alight.
+Police said the case remains under investigation and a forensic review is ongoing.
+Her murder remains unsolved.
+Her case was covered in In the Footsteps of Killers - Series 2: Episode 3 present by Emilia Fox and Dr Graham Hill in which Burley Park station was shown.